Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 Photogrammetry + Unreal Engine

 So what’s next in the video game world?
-What’s the next Portal, or Half life, or GTA going to look like?
+What’s the next Portal, or Half Life, or GTA going to look like?
 How real will it look?

-It’s clear that the people who make video games would like it to be easier to build a 3d world, using actual real world objects, without modelling them by hand.
-And in fact, for ten years now, people have been scanning real world objects, and many of them are simplified and imported into Unreal Engine or other 3D engines to be used inside one of your favorite video games.
+It’s clear that the people who make video games would like it to be easier to build a 3d world, using actual real-world objects, without modelling them by hand.
+And in fact, for ten years now, people have been scanning real-world objects, and many of them are simplified and imported into Unreal Engine or other 3D engines to be used inside one of your favorite video games.
 But this process has been convoluted at best.

 We are moving into a time where it will soon be possible to scan a room, or even a town, and then click “publish” to send it to Unreal Engine, where it will undergo sophisticated processing – simplification in a way that can’t be detected by human eyes – something that is 1/1000 of the file size, but still looks good – and can be used as the basis of a video game.
-In many cases, there will no longer need to be the teams of 3D modelers, painstakingly sculpting the components of a whole world.
+In many cases, there will no longer be the need for teams of 3D modelers, painstakingly sculpting the components of a whole world.

 But what will actually be the result of this acquisition?